tomwatkins1994/advent-of-code-2025/README.md

       resisted this until I had fully passing tests
     * After getting the tests all passing and the correct answer I managed to simplify the while loop significantly - a strong example of why TDD is really useful here - the R/G refactor cycle made this really easy
+    * In the end, once the while loop had been simplified it became clear that a `for` loop actually was a clearer way to go